‘Who will take care of my disabled child when I’m gone?’

 “Socking money away in a traditional trust may actually create a disadvantage for young adults with disabilities by disqualifying them for critical government benefits.”

 - ABLE accounts.
 ABLE (Achieving a Better Life Experience) accounts are similar to 529 college savings plans, but for individuals who became disabled before the age of 26.
 They allow you to put away as much as $100,000 for disability-related expenses without compromising eligibility for government aid.
-As with a 529 plan account, investment appreciation within the account is tax-free, and while contributions are after tax on the federal level, some states may consider ABLE contributions to be tax-deductible.
+Annual contribution limitations apply.
+As with a 529 plan account, investment appreciation within the account is tax-free, and while contributions are made after tax for federal tax purposes, some states may consider ABLE contributions to be deductible for state tax purposes.

 Build a team.
 In addition to trusted friends, family and caregivers, Filpi recommends three core professional members to help you look after your finances: a financial advisor who knows the ins and outs of planning for people with disabilities; an estate attorney who specializes in special needs trusts — one place to start your search is the non-profit Special Needs Alliance, a network of attorneys who specialize in the field; and a certified public accountant who understands how to file taxes on a special needs trust.